 Winter fruits like orange and pomegranate pack in plenty of nutrients, and make for a tasty yet light salad.
 You do not have to sign off on non-vegetarian meals just because you are on a weight-loss mission.
 Shrimp and other fish allow you to savor non-vegetarian cuisine while your body gets a protein fix minus the fat.

 Toss some cooked shrimp with oranges and pomegranate seeds, some mixed greens, and pomegranate balsamic dressing and soft goat cheese (if needed).
 Loaded with vitamin B (riboflavin), this salad boosts your metabolism.
 Along with regular workouts, this meal can accelerate your weight loss and make the journey a more enjoyable one.

-After a hard day’s work, many of us tend to make dinners the largest meal of the day.
+After a hard day's work, many of us tend to make dinners the most substantial meal of the day.
 However, if you want to eat guilt-free and protect your waistline, then dinner salads are a better bet.
-The energy boost they provide is enough to get you through to breakfast, while making sure you get a tasty nutritional fix.
+The energy boost they provide is enough to get you through to breakfast while making sure you get a tasty nutritional fix.
 Remember to add some fruits and vegetables, low-fat proteins (fish or chicken), and carbs like quinoa while whipping up your dinner salad.